wolgwang1729/LungSegmentation/README.md

 - The VESSEL12 Grand Challenge for providing the dataset.
 - Kaggle for hosting the dataset.
 - Detectron2 for the pre-trained model and segmentation framework.
+- Google Colab for providing free GPU resources for training and inference.